 …all over Croatia…

-The annual CroRace professional cycling event at the beginning of October search year.
-It’s a wonderful way of “seeing” Croatia even if you just watch it on TV!
+The annual CroRace professional cycling event – now in its 10th year – will be held from 22nd to 27th October 2026.
+It’s a wonderful way of “seeing” Croatia, even if you just watch it on TV!

 …in Istria…

-Starting in September, although mainly taking place in October and the beginning of November, the “Day of Truffles” events are actually a succession of truffle-themed days taking place every weekend at various towns in Istria.
+Taking place over five consecutive weekends in October and the beginning of November, the “Day of Truffles” events are a series of truffle-themed days.
 (Truffles being something Istria is very famous for.)
 Check locally for planned events, and enjoy tasting various food and dishes flavoured with truffles.

 …in Istria…